• Skip to primary navigation

 The Group class action just keeps on coming at Royal Ascot with one of the highlights on the fifth day at the festival being this contest for the older horses.

-The race has provided many a memorable moment over the years, including a famous victory for the Queen in 2016 with Dartmouth.
+The race has provided many a memorable moment over the years, including a famous victory for Queen Elizabeth II in 2016 with Dartmouth.

 The race first ran in 1879 and, as with a number of Royal Ascot contests, was named after a former Master of the Buckhounds.
 The Hardwicke Stakes was named in honour of the 5th Earl of Hardwicke, Charles Yorke.